azzimccc/ccc/README.md

 I know it not exactly an engine but ... eh?

 ...and this goes without saying I am not responsible if you get caught cheating.

+# How To Use
+Each textbar can be entered with one rule
+The rule must be a LL1 type rule
+Use the 0 (zero) button to insert null
+Use the > (period) button to insert arrow
+Non terminal will be capital letter